 Agreement Date: May 24, 2018

-A list of current and future opportunities is maintained on Sharepoint.
-Access the document by clicking this link.
-(University of Redlands credentials are required to access the document)
+A list of current and future opportunities is maintained by the Sponsored Programs Office on Sharepoint.
+Access the list by clicking this link.
+(University of Redlands credentials are required to access the list.)

 Dr. Steven Moore- Sponsored Programs Director, Federal Grants

 1200 East Colton Avenue

 Redlands, CA 92373-0999